Hamden Economic & Neighbordhod Development logo

 Service/activities must meet one of three CDBG national objectives:

-• Benefit to low and moderate income (LMI) persons
+• Benefit to low and moderate-income (LMI) persons

 • Aid in the prevention or elimination of slums or blight